Showing entries 311 to 320 of 425

 [Read more]

 As always, we want to thank everyone for the great feedback we have received.
-This helps us to continuously improve the functionality and stability of MySQL Workbench – we appreciate all your ideas for improving MySQL Workbench.
-Please keep sending us your ideas!
+This helps us to continuously improve and extend the functionality and stability of MySQL Workbench – please keep up on approaching us with any ideas to develop our product even further.

 MySQL Workbench 5.2 GA